SFS2X Docs / DevelopmentBasics / join-and-create-rooms

 - Room is full: each Room has a certain capacity.
 If the maximum number of users is reached no more clients will be able to join until a few slots are made available.

 - Room doesn't exist: the Room id provided in the join request is not valid.
-No Room was found with that name or Room id (a unique Room number which can be used in alternative to the name).
+No Room was found with that name or Room id (a unique Room number which can be used as an alternative to the name).

 - Wrong password: Rooms can be made private via the use of a password.
 If you don't know this password or you have forgotten it, you won't be able to access the Room.